Prevents and treats blood clots. This medicine is a blood thinner.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how dalteparin works.
 Tell your doctor if you are using any of the following:

 - Medicine that dissolves blood clots (such as alteplase, reteplase, streptokinase)

 - NSAID pain or arthritis medicine (such as aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have severe high blood pressure, kidney disease, liver disease, diabetes, a stomach ulcer or bleeding, or have had a stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, diabetes, high blood pressure, digestion problems, recent surgery, or a history of stroke.

 Possible Side Effects While Using This Medicine